makohda/IDRC_first_step_course_2018/README.md

 Go to 1:235,955,287-235,955,418 to see the mutation.
 Can you see?
 ![](images/IGV_LYST.png "")

+# Second step
+More similar with real one.
+Using same fastq, but add Quality Check, Trimming, data cleaning for variant call, variant call, annotate variants, interpretation.
+And one more, how to estimate propar threshold for MAF (Minor Allele Frequency) for specific disease.

+# Third step
+Exam.
+In other words, homework.
+But, don't move data to your home!
+Solve our 200 cases, include many unknown cases.
+Patient ID are removed.
+No hint.
+Most of cases are easy.
+Some cases are quit difficult.
+I solved all the cases.
+Happy to see your excellent result :satisfied:

 ## tips: using memory, avoid using disk for speeding up
 We did alignment using bwa program previously.
 As you can see, the bwa command was long, and included samtools command.